acm-uiuc/til/_til/javascript/accessing-arguments-to-a-function.md

+---
-# Accessing Arguments To A Function
+title: Accessing Arguments To A Function
+catagory: javascript
+---

 The `arguments` object is available within any JavaScript function.
 It is an array-like object with all of the arguments to the function.
 Even if not